daweisuophph/HP_RNASeq/README.md

 ## Instructions
 ### Prepare Indexed Reference From GFF3 File
 For fast computing, DEIsoM first build indexed reference.
 We build a GFF3 file for every gene seperately from a single gff3 file.
+The annotation we used in our experiment can be downloaded from [here](http://ftp.ensembl.org/pub/grch37/release-84/).
 We now only support gff3 format.
 To build the indexed reference, one can run:
 ```
 indexGFF [path to gff3 file] [output indexed reference folder]
 ```

 ### Prepare BAM files From FASTQ Data
 - First, we can use alignment software to map the RNAseq data to our referece.
+Currently, we only support pair-end reads.
+There is no special requirements for the read length.
 We have tested tophat and RUM.
 And here is an example of command to run tophat:
 ```
 tophat -p 1 -o [output folder] [reference folder] [pair-end read 1] [pair-end read 2]
 ```